Cost of Double Glazing a 3 Bed House in Leicester

 They are typically made of wood and have a traditional, classic look that is commonly seen in older buildings.
 Many listed buildings are required to have sash windows.

-The cost of a double glazed sash window is typically 50% more than a casement window.
+The cost of a double glazed sash window is typically 40–60% more than a standard uPVC casement window, depending on material and finish.

 Bay & Bow Windows